StephaneMangin/VideoGen-xDsml/README.md

 No solution were found, flushing .m2 maven repository, reinstalling eclipse and xtext...
 This error appears to be non-deterministic, which is weird towards project's configuration stability any time it appended.
 Any help would be great to finish this work, especialy towards feature model addition.

+EDIT 20160120 : it seems that this is the fault of swagger (dependencie version conflict with com.google.guava).

 ##Sources

 ### Serve static files on a spring controller